Bethany College Presents Annual Honors Day Awards

 Margaret R. Woods Prize

-Meghan L. Philp, junior, New Martinsville, W.Va.; Francis T. Rios, junior, San Sebastian, Puerto Rico: The Margaret R. Woods Prize, sponsored by the Kappa Xi Chapter of Sigma Delta Pi, is awarded to the outstanding Spanish major(s).
+Meghan L. Philp, senior, New Martinsville, W.Va.; Francis T. Rios, senior, San Sebastian, Puerto Rico: The Margaret R. Woods Prize, sponsored by the Kappa Xi Chapter of Sigma Delta Pi, is awarded to the outstanding Spanish major(s).
 The prize honors the late Miss Woods, who was a faculty member from 1943 until her retirement in 1965.
 Selection is made by the Department of Foreign Languages.

 Social Group Awards